The Timber Queen: Production

 Filming of The Timber Queen took place in and around Truckee, California from October 3, 1921 – February 27, 1922.
 A Curtiss JN-4 "Jenny" was featured in the film.

 Reception

 Aviation film historian James H. Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984), described The Timber Queen as: "In one of Ruth Roland's finest stunt-suspense series, she vies with a timber trust for control of rich Sierra timberland.
 Aerial stunting featured in some chapters."
 A modern appraisal of the serial "Short and sweet, a bit too short in fact!
 Great outdoors photography, exciting mounted camera footage and a happy ending.
 I liked it."~ Lord Heath.

 Preservation status

-The Timber Queen is considered to be lost, although the UCLA Film and Television Archive has episodes one, four, eight and nine, as does a private collection.
+The Timber Queen is considered to be lost, although the UCLA Film and Television Archive has episodes one, four, eight and nine, and a cut-down version of episode twelve is in the collection of the Niles Essanay Silent Film Museum and at least one private collection.